SmartThingsCommunity/app-examples/webhook/weather-color-light-smartapp-nodejs/README.md

 		- `x:devices:*`
 	- Click **SAVE AND NEXT**.

 1. A `CONFIRMATION request` log should show in the log output of the local server.
-Navigate to this link to register the app to receive events.
+Navigate to this link to [verify your domain ownership](https://smartthings.developer.samsung.com/docs/smartapps/webhook-apps.html#Verify-your-domain-ownership) and enable the app to receive events.

 1. Click **Deploy to Test** in Developer Workspace App `Overview` to register your automation in self-publishing mode.